Northwest Indiana - 417 W. 81st Avenue #132, Merrillville, IN 46410 (Mailing address only)

 Northwest Indiana Site

-Jennifer earned a Master of Social Work (MSW) degree from Indiana University in 2010 and a Doctorate in Clinical Psychology (Psy.D.) degree from Adler University in Chicago in 2019.
-She has been a licensed practitioner in Indiana since 2013 and has been providing therapeutic services to individuals, families, and children for nearly 20 years throughout Northern Indiana and Chicago...
+Jennifer Dyarman was born and raised in Fort Wayne, Indiana.
+She earned a Master of Social Work (MSW) degree from Indiana University in 2010 and a Doctorate in Clinical Psychology (Psy.D.) degree from Adler University in Chicago in 2019.
+She is a licensed psychologist, licensed clinical social worker, and licensed addictions counselor.
+Jennifer has been providing therapeutic services to individuals, families, and children for 20 years throughout the Greater Fort Wayne area, the Region, and Chicago. ...
 Read More

 Leah Villavicencio, LMHC